Constable, Gainsborough, Turner and the Making of Landscape at the Royal Academy

 From Constable there’s a selection of small studies in oil on paper on canvas (or board, in some cases) such as Landscape Study with a Cottage and a Rainbow (1808-16); these pieces might not be large but the way they capture the falling beams of light is remarkable.
 A powerful conclusion to the exhibition is Gainsborough’s large scale Romantic Landscape (1783), oil on canvas, which captures the essence of nature: reminding the viewer of the vast raw beauty that lies beyond our towns.

-Constable, Gainsborough, Turner and the Making of Landscape is at the Royal Academy until the 17th February 2013.
-For more information and to purchase tickets, please click here.
+Constable, Gainsborough, Turner and the Making of Landscape is at the Royal Academy until 17th February 2013.
+For further information or to book visit the gallery’s website here.